-Completion of this process through Arkansas Live Scan fingerprint scanning.
+- Completion of this process through Arkansas Live Scan fingerprint scanning.

-Fees associated with conduction of the state and federal criminal background checks are at the applicant's expense and are paid within the CBC application.
+Fees associated with the conduction of the state and federal criminal background checks are at the applicant's expense and are paid within the CBC application.

 You need to print a copy of the payment page (Payment Summary) for your records.
 IMPORTANT: You will need the INA Search number that is located on the application Payment Summary to include on your fingerprint card.
 It is also used in the Live Scan Process.
 The CBC information is found here.

 Contact the university/college where you completed your APRN program and have them mail an official transcript to the Arkansas State Board of Nursing (ASBN), Attn: APRN Department, 1123 S. University Ave., Suite 800, Little Rock, AR 72204